robertocommit/scrape_anonymously/README.md

 # scrape_anonymously
-Scrape a website without being noticed using Python and Tor
+Scrape a website without being noticed using Python and Tor.

+This script uses the following libraries:

+- Stem
+- Splinter
+- BeautifulSoup